operator-framework/operator-controller/docs/fetching-catalog-contents.md

         EOF
     ```

-1. Before proceeding further, let's verify that the `Catalog` object was created successfully by running the below command:
+1. Before proceeding further, let's verify that the `ClusterCatalog` object was created successfully by running the below command:

     ```sh
       $ kubectl describe catalog/operatorhubio
     ```

-1. At this point the `Catalog` object exists and `Ingress` controller is ready to process requests.
+1. At this point the `ClusterCatalog` object exists and `Ingress` controller is ready to process requests.
 The sample `Ingress` Resource that was created during Step 4 of Prerequisites is shown as below:

     ```yaml
       apiVersion: networking.k8s.io/v1